jdlph/Path4GMNS/README.md

 network.find_path_for_agents('w')

 # retrieving the origin, the destination, and the shortest path of a given agent
-# is exactly the same as before as well as outputing all unique agent paths
+# is exactly the same as before as well as outputting all unique agent paths
 ```

 ### Perform Path-Based UE Traffic Assignment using the Python Column-Generation Module